-If you die while a member of the Partner Section, your benefit will be paid to one or more of your dependants or to your estate, as determined by the Trustee if you've made a non-binding death benefit nomination or in accordance with your nomination if you've made a binding death benefit nomination and it remains valid (see page 10).
+If you die while a member of the Partner Section, your benefit will be paid to one or more of your dependants or to your estate, as determined by the Trustee if you've made a nonbinding death benefit nomination or in accordance with your nomination if you've made a binding death benefit nomination and it remains valid (see page 12).

-If you do not have death cover in ANZ Staff Super, the death benefit paid will consist only of the balance in your account.
+If you do not have death cover in ANZ Staff Super, the death benefit paid will consist only of the balance in your accounts.
 If you have death cover in ANZ Staff Super, the death benefit paid will consist of:

-- the balance in your account; plus - your death cover (if any).
+- the balance in your accounts; plus - your insured benefit (if any).